Request for proposals on engineering approaches to responsible neural interface design

 Awards must comply with applicable US and international laws, regulations and policies.

-- Applicants must be current full-time faculty at an accredited academic institution that awards research degrees to PhD students.
+- Applicants must be current faculty at an accredited academic institution that awards research degrees to PhD students.

 - Applicants must be the Principal Investigator on any resulting award.